Skip to content ↓

 Associate Governor

 I joined Reddal Hill Primary School in January 2019, as an Assistant Headteacher.
-My responsibilities across the school are English and Behaviour, including attendance, Lead and leading high-quality teaching, learning and pedagogy in KS1, .
+My responsibilities across the school are writing and behaviour, including attendance, and leading high-quality teaching, learning and pedagogy in KS1.
 Prior to joining Reddal Hill, I was a Key Stage Leader in a school in Dudley.

 I have always been truly passionate about working with children and feel that they all have the right to a good education.
 I hope that at Reddal Hill I can instil a love of learning for all children and encourage them to feel happy and safe.